rohit-jain/pallette-app/README.md

 License
 -------

-Copyright 2014 The Android Open Source Project, Inc.
+Copyright &copy; 2016 Pallette, NPO.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for